Matrix Science Mascot Parser toolkit

 If the PEP value for rank 1 is exactly 1, it is reset to 0.9999.
 This is to ensure that there is a tiny amount of spread in scores for lower ranking peptides.

 The function ms_peptide::getPercolatorScores() returns the posterior error probability which is used by Mascot Parser.
-The internal percolator score and the qValue can also be obtained, but these are unused by Mascot Parser.
+A different score (calculated by Percolator itself) and the qValue can also be obtained, but these are unused by Mascot Parser.

 Mascot Parser FunctionHow value is calculated